 New Adoption Regulations have also come into effect.

 See Changes to the adoption act for further information about how the amendments might affect you.

-The amendments that were passed in December 2016 are based on the key recommendations of the 2015 Adoption Act Review.
-The main amendments are:
+The amendments to the law are based on the key recommendations of the 2015 Adoption Act Review Report (PDF 2MB).

 The Act will pay attention to children's rights by incorporating a wider statement of principles and objectives which acknowledge that adoptions must be in the best interests of children.